 Who is most at risk?

-Older adults and people of any age who have serious underlying medical conditions can be at higher risk for severe illness from COVID-19.
+Unvaccinated people, older adults, and people of any age who have serious underlying medical conditions can be at higher risk for severe illness from COVID-19:

 - With diabetes